North Carolina GOP lawmakers agree to add a health exemption to a bill that limits masking

 Under the new changes, the bill now allows anyone in public to wear “a medical or surgical grade mask for the purpose of preventing the spread of contagious disease.”
 It also adds the ability of private property owners to ask someone to temporarily remove their mask to identify them.

-Another addition to the bill allows some federal political committees greater latitude in making donations to county and state parties in North Carolina.
-Senate Republicans said that language would allow groups like the Republican Governors Association and the Republican Attorneys General Association to give directly to the North Carolina Republican Party to assist in future elections.
+Another addition to the bill would allow some federal political committees greater latitude in moving contributions to county and state parties in North Carolina.
+Senate Republicans said that language would remove obstacles for groups like the Republican Governors Association and the Republican Attorneys General Association to give directly to the North Carolina Republican Party to assist in future elections.

-Senate leader Phil Berger said the language will “level the playing field” after a 2020 State Board of Elections advisory opinion that he said favored the Democratic Governors Association and similar groups to give unlimited amounts of money directly to the state Democratic Party.
-He said Democrats didn't vote on the bill because they didn't have a way to defend the opinion.
+Senate leader Phil Berger said the language will “level the playing field” after a 2020 State Board of Elections advisory opinion that he said favored the Democratic Governors Association and another group to bring money to the state Democratic Party in unlimited amounts.
+He said that Democrats didn't vote on the bill because they didn't have a way to defend the opinion.

 But Senate Democrats said they withheld their votes because of how little time they were given to review the proposed bill — in particular the campaign finance changes.
 In a later news conference that focused solely on the campaign finance provisions, Sen. Michael Garrett of Guilford County likened them to “political money laundering” by helping wealthy donors secretly funnel money to the state GOP through Republican groups.